altunenes/rusty_spelling/README.md

 #### Future, in progress:

-- Working on a web version via wasm.
+- Working on a web version via wasm. :crab:
+- :no_entry_sign: react